Super Bowl XLIV: Aftermath

 The Colts would finish the next season with a 10–6 record, but lost in the Wild Card round to the New York Jets.
 After that, the Colts plummeted to 2–14 after they lost Peyton Manning for the 2011 season to neck surgery.
 Manning was released following the season and signed with the Denver Broncos, with whom he won Super Bowl 50.
-The Colts would then proceed to draft quarterback Andrew Luck first overall in the 2012 NFL Draft, with whom they went 11–5 for three consecutive years, won the AFC South twice, and made the 2014 AFC Championship Game, losing to the New England Patriots 45–7.
+The Colts would then proceed to draft quarterback Andrew Luck first overall in the 2012 NFL draft, with whom they went 11–5 for three consecutive years, won the AFC South twice, and made the 2014 AFC Championship Game, losing to the New England Patriots 45–7.
 In the 2015 and 2016 Colts' seasons, they finished 8–8 and missed the playoffs, which was mostly because Luck missed 10 combined games due to various injuries.
 In the 2017 season, the team finished 4–12 after they lost Luck to a shoulder injury for the year.
 Since Super Bowl XLIV, Indianapolis has been 106–103–1, with a 3–5 postseason record.

-The Saints were the last team to win a championship game of a major professional sports league in North America on their first attempt until the Toronto Raptors in 2019 (with the Washington Nationals repeating this feat mere months later).
+The Saints were the last team to win a championship game of a major professional sports league in North America on their first attempt until 2019, when both the Toronto Raptors of the NBA and the MLB's Washington Nationals accomplished the feat.